News / Quarantine Protocols That Actually Work

 Some pathogens take weeks to show symptoms.
 Mites can hide and reappear.
 Respiratory infections can smolder before becoming obvious.
 Three months gives most problems time to surface.

-During these 90 days, you're watching for:
+During these 90 days, you are watching for:

 - Mites (check around eyes, under chin, in water dish)